 Mega Millions Scams

 Mega Millions scams usually come in the form of advance-fee fraud schemes, which involve a fraudster falsely contacting individuals claiming that they are due a large sum of money.
+In order to receive this money the victim usually has to pay some sort of fee or provide information about themselves in order to receive it.

 How to Identify a Mega Millions Scam